-The jig requires only simple scraps to build and is for use with a band saw, but could also be used to hold corks when using a hand, or even a knife, depending on the size of the kerf.
+The jig requires only simple scraps to build and is for use with a band saw, but could also be used to hold corks when using a handsaw, or even a knife, depending on the size of the kerf.

 Using this jig on a band saw, it's easy to, safely, produce a few hundred corks halves in an hour.
 In fact, I'd not be surprised if you could pump out 300 to 500 in that time.

-Step 1: Cork Cutting Jig for the Band Saw
+Step 1: Building the Cutting Jig

-Once you have your piece cut, you need to drill a hole to hold corks.
+2) Once you have your piece cut, you need to drill a hole to hold corks.

 To drill the hole, first find center on one end.
-If your piece is square on the sides, you need only make an X by drawing straight lines from corner to corner.
+If your piece is fairly square on the sides, you need only make an X by drawing straight lines from corner to corner.
 If your piece is not square, measure the short side and then mark that measurement on the long sides, then draw your X using this points.

 To insure the drilled hole runs true, 90 degrees from the table, you can use a couple pieces of scrap to support the piece on a side and end.

 Using a 1" spade, spur or Forstner bit, drill down into the end about 1-1/2", using the center of the X you just marked as your starting point.
 I used a Forstner bit because they cut smoother than spade bits, but a spur bit would cut about as smooth as a Forstner.

 Whether using a hand drill or a drill press, clamp the jig to your support scraps.
 This will keep it from spinning and, possibly injuring you.
 Too, if the bit blows out the side because your drill did not stay 90 degrees to the wood, it won’t hit your hand.

 When cutting deep holes, back the bit out often, to clear the debris from the hole, so the bit can work less hard and run cooler.
 This jig has already been used, so you can see the kerf, which cuts into the hole each time a cork is cut.

-Install your band saw fence and set the blade guides so they just clear the jig.
+3) Set the blade guides so they just clear the jig.

 (1) Sometimes the corks will pull out of the jig as you draw it back to you.
 I just keep going until several accumulate, but not so many they start dropping off the back of the table.
 Then I leave the jig in the blade so I can reach around behind the somewhat shielded blade.
 Of course, use appropriate caution.